Roe deer: Population ecology

 A roe deer can live up to 20 years, but it usually does not reach such an age.
 A normal life span in the wild is seven to eight years, or ten years.

 The roe deer population shows irruptive growth.
 It is extremely fecund and can double its population every year; it shows a retarded reaction to population density with females continuing to have a similar fecundity at high population densities.

 Population structure is modified by available nutrition, where populations are irrupting there are few animals over six years old.
 Where populations are stagnant or moribund, there is huge fawn mortality and a large part of the population is over seven years old.
 Mortality is highest in the first weeks after birth due to predation, or sometimes farm machinery; or in the first winter due to starvation or disease, with up to 90% mortality.

 Community ecology

 It is a main prey of the Persian leopard (Panthera pardus tulliana) in the Alborz Mountains of Iran.

 The nematode Spiculopteragia asymmetrica infects this deer.

 Compared to the other large herbivores and omnivores in Iran, it is a poor disperser of plant seeds, despite consuming relatively more of them.

 Uses

-The roe deer is a game animal of great economic value in Europe, providing large amounts of meat and earning millions of euros in sport hunting.
-In 1998, some 2,500,000 roe deer were shot per year in Western Europe.
-In Germany alone, 700,000 were shot a year in the 1990s.
-This is insufficient to slow down the population growth, and the roe deer continues to increase in number.
+The roe deer is a game animal of great economic value in Europe, providing large amounts of meat and generating millions of euros in sport hunting activity.
+In 1998, some 2,500,000 roe deer were shot in western Europe.
+In Germany during the 1990s, 700,000 were taken per year.
+As this is insufficient to slow its population growth, the roe deer continues to increase in number.

 It is the main source of venison in Europe.
 The meat, like most game meat, is darker in colour than that of most farm-raised deer.